 2. Register for an e-Filing system account

 To proceed, you’ll need a PIN to log in to the website for the first time.
 It’s a bit leceh because the only way to get the PIN for your e-Filing is from any LHDN branch.
 Before this, you can do it online, but to avoid identity thief or something like that, they’ve changed the requirements.

 One good thing about it is the process takes less than 3 minutes.
 Once you get to your nearest LHDN branch, head straight to the reception counter and inform the officer (or clerk?) that you want to get your e-Filing PIN.

 You will need to provide your NRIC (DON'T forget to bring it or you’ll just be wasting your petrol money) and the officer-slash-clerk will print out your e-Filing PIN that looks just like this:

 3. Choose the correct form

 Now that you’ve gotten access to the e-Filing system, the next thing to do is to choose the right form.
-Go to e-Form (which under e-filing) and choose Income Tax Form BE (e-BE).
-Note that this only for those without a business source of income with the assessment year 2020 (keep in mind that you’re filing for 2020 income tax in 2021).
+Go to e-Form (which is under e-filing) and choose Income Tax Form BE (e-BE).
+Note that this is only for those without a business source of income with the assessment year 2020 (keep in mind that you’re filing for 2020 income tax in 2021).

 4. Check if the details are correctYour particulars will be automatically filled out in the columns.
 So you have to make sure that they are correct.
 Don’t forget to fill in your bank account details for income tax returns so that the government can bank in the money.